 While Borders can make fantastic companions there are some things to consider before introducing one to your family.
 This is particularly true with young dogs or those who haven’t been properly socialized.

-Your children and your puppy both need to learn what is appropriate behaviour from the very beginning, so make sure to set boundaries.
-Let your children know that as soon as this behaviour begins, they are to leave the room or sit down and ignore him.
+Your children and your puppy both need to learn what is appropriate behavior from the very beginning, so make sure to set boundaries.
+Let your children know that as soon as this behavior begins, they are to leave the room or sit down and ignore him.

 Unfortunately, for this reason if you have very young children this breed may not be an ideal choice for you at the moment.

 Rescuing a dog can be a really rewarding experience for you and your new furry friend.